arzamuhammad/CDE_Demo_2/README.md

 Choose type "Spark" and pick the corresponding files from your resource.

-It is important that you stick to the following nameing convention.
+It is important that you stick to the following naming convention.
 Feel free to choose the remaining job settings as you wish e.g. scheduling options.

 1. LC_data_exploration:
     - Name: "LC_data_exploration"
     - Application File: "LC_data_exploration.py"

 2. LC_KPI_reporting:
-    - Name: "LC_KPI_reporting:
+    - Name: "LC_KPI_reporting":
     - Application File: "LC_KPI_reporting.py"

 3. LC_ml_scoring: